Gith8t/Meridian-Accounting__Restaurant-Cash-Flow-Survival-Guide/README.md

 *"The best time to implement cash flow management was when you opened.
 The second best time is today, before it's too late."*

 © 2024 Meridian Accounting and Advisory Services, LLC Feel free to share with attribution.
 Save a restaurant today.
+© 2024 Meridian Accounting and Advisory Services, LLC Feel free to share with attribution.
+Save a restaurant today.